Drink The Water

 Another place where drinking groundwater was an issue was in the highlands of Lesotho.
 Getting there was by horseback and after three days out, we were running short of drinking water.
 He can’t remember exactly what the situation with supplies was, but he does remember being thirsty enough to seek a safe place to drink from the stream in an upper pasture area.
 After he decided that the branch he chose was not visited by grazing cattle or sheep, he drank freely there until he returned to town.

 Perhaps the most inauspicious place where he drank from the ground, however, was in Haiti.
 Thoughts of the horribly polluted water sources in Haiti were often in the back of his mind.
 The rivers were polluted, the lakes were polluted, and raw sewage was everywhere.
-Even in the countryside, there were so many free-ranging cattle, goats, chickens, pigs and sheep that the prospects of having clean water anywhere was always an issue.
-One of his pet peeves, however, was seeing so many polluted streams far from human influences.
+Even in the countryside, there were so many free-ranging cattle, goats, chickens, pigs, and sheep that the prospect of having clean water anywhere was always an issue.
+One of his pet peeves, thusly, was seeing so many polluted streams far from human influences.
 Although there was a clean water campaign in the region, and people sometimes tried to elevate groundwater discharge points by surrounding the intake pipes with low concrete walls surrounding the spigots, the animals that were attracted to the “water points” regularly defecated and urinated downstream beyond where the excess water was discharged.
 The water originally coming into the water points came from uncontaminated sources, and the water engineers made sure of that.
 But what happened to the water downstream was a reversion to extreme pollution because of the farm animals.

 Fortunately, the Footloose Forester was in the company of a water systems engineer one day when the engineer demonstrated how water sources were identified and chosen, and how the location of “water points” was determined.
 So, even with heavily polluted water being the norm in Haiti, the Footloose Forester once again dropped to his hands and knees and drank gratefully and knowingly from a hillside trickle.